All posts by Rodrigo Da Cruz

 Fruit Texture Photoshoot

 Overall, some photos were underexposed whilst I was trying to adjust the settings manually to cope with the room’s artificial lighting but for the majority of the photos I feel I successfully captured effective images focusing and highlighting the unique textures of each individual fruit.
+I also used straight on shots to focus solely on the textures presented in each image, making use of formal elements such as lines and space to make them stand out further.

-Some of my best photos:
+Some of my better photos:

 The raw photos shown above I believe have captured texture very effectively, occasionally using a soft focus to highlight certain textures as well as most textures being in the foreground combined with a low aperture to make the textures stand out even further as the image’s main focal point.